OpenDog/alexa-test/README.md

 ## Tools

-This was tested on node 6.3
+This was tested on node 6.3 with TypeScript.

 ## Email